 In addition to reviewing material covered in the 40-hour program, this program covers traumatic injuries, incident command, long-term patient care, leader responsibility and liability, advanced first aid kits, wound cleaning, evacuation procedures, helicopter safety, altitude, search and rescue, and working with Emergency Medical Services.

 Certification is valid for three years.
-To recertify this course, you must take an Advanced Wilderness First Aid (40 hours) or a Bridge to Wilderness First Responder course (50 hours) before the expiry date on your card.
+To recertify this course, you must take a Bridge to Wilderness First Responder course (50 hours) before the expiry date on your card.